RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/03-LEV.md

 <sup>20</sup> When Moses heard that, it was pleasing in his sight.

 > - <sup>a</sup> 16.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 11